Saransh-cpp/MemeTastic-backend/README.md

 ## How it works

-- Scrapes top 100 memes from subreddit dankmemes using reddit's public API.
+- Scrapes top 100 memes from subreddit `memes` using reddit's public API.

 - Adds the `link` and the `title` of those 100 memes in `elasticsearch` which can then be visualised using `kibana`.